Groupings, Personal Space, Garden Art, and Color forum: Nap's Travels in Thailand

-About eating places, They are all wide open.
+About eating places, they are all wide open.
 No walls, just roofed.
 Animals wander in and out.
 Cats, dogs, chickens.
 Not many bugs to bother you while you eat, for some reason.
 Tipping is not a practice in Thailand, apparently.
 I saw Dairy Queen and KFC at a shopping mall in Mae Sot.
 I saw a McDonald's, with Ronald McDonald's hands together in a Thai greeting gesture.
 I saw many 7-11s.
 They're everywhere.
 I asked Lay if the Thais call them “seven eleven,” or if they use the Thai words for 7 and 11.
 The answer is, they call them seven-eleven.

 I never saw any bugs at the camp, but Lay said he saw a big cockroach once in his mother's rice.
 I saw few if any flies.
 And a few times there was mosquito annoying me when I tried to fall asleep, but it was not a problem at all.
 Lay hooked up a mosquito net for me one night, but I didn't like it.
 It smelled bad, like it was dusty, and it made my nose stuffed up.
 I took it down.

 Lay's wife's aunt lives in another camp, called Mae La, about an hour drive north of Mae Sot.
-She took a bus to Mae Sot one day and met.
+She took a bus to Mae Sot one day and met us at a hotel.
 We took her back to Noh Poe with us so she could spend time with Lay's parents.
 They had never met each other.
 She stayed about a week, then we drove her back.
 Mae La is quite different from Noh Poe.
 It is totally surrounded by tall fences and barbed wire, and there are armed guards at every gate.
 (There are guards at Nu Poe too, but they are friendly and gracious to everyone.)
 No cameras are allowed inside the camp, and they are very strict with visitors.
 When we arrived at her gate, the guard questioned her in depth and wanted 500 Bahts ($14) to let us in.
 (Lay, Ko Gyi and me) She said she only had 100 Bahts ($2.80) and he wouldn't take it, so Lay told her he would pay it.
 That's when he took a good look at us all.
 He hadn't really noticed me before, and when his eyes met mine he stared intently at me for probably 7 or 8 seconds, until we all began to laugh.
 Even the guard had to smile then.
 He said something in Thai, Lay paid him and we entered the gate.
 We stayed only about an hour because he said we had to leave by 5:00.
 He wasn't there when we left.
 It was then, on the drive back to Mae Sot, that Lay finally told me what happened.
 When the guard saw me, he upped the price of entry to 1000 Bahts ($28) - “because of the white lady.”
 I was shocked that he could get away with that.
 Lay said he probably went out and bought a bottle of whiskey with his full pockets.